 But without the almost $4,000 a month in debt payments, they’d each have $1,104 a month to spend as they want.

-$736 a month to investments.
+Plus an additional $736 a month to investments.
 And, $736 a month to spend on the kids (either for experiences with them, like vacations and trips, or for things they need like college help, etc.) (This is a HUGE want for them both).

 Your After Budget can be as simple as saying, we wouldn’t have the 4k a month we currently pay to debt, and we could spend that however we choose.

 When we started, our “want” was a dream house that we could actually afford to decorate and love.
 I’m currently writing to you from the back patio of that dream house under the gazebo.